© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Snailbeach new smeltmill, 350m north east of Green Acres is a scheduled monument protected by Historic England under reference 1017764.
 View the official record →

-Snailbeach New Smeltmill is a scheduled ancient monument located in Shropshire, comprising the remains of an eighteenth-century non-ferrous metal processing facility.
+Snailbeach New Smeltmill is a scheduled ancient monument located in Shropshire, representing the industrial heritage of the region's mining and metal-processing industries.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017764.

 Snailbeach new smeltmill, 350m north east of Green Acres is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017764.